postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api/deploying-an-api-azure.md

 After exporting, you can use the **Current** toggle to make the new or updated revision the current revision.

-> You may see an error when exporting if your schema uses certain properties (such as `name` or `description`) that must be updated on the current revision.
+### Troubleshooting export issues

+If you have problems exporting your schema, check the following:

+* Some schema fields (such as name, description, and protocols) must be updated on the current revision and can't be updated on other revisions.
+To update these fields on revisions that aren't the current revision, perform a manual merge instead.

+* Some properties of the OpenAPI 3.0 specification aren't supported by Azure API Management.
 For more information, see the Microsoft help article [API import restrictions and known issues](https://docs.microsoft.com/en-us/azure/api-management/api-management-api-import-restrictions).
-Check your schema and then export it again.